grommet/grommet/src/js/components/Box/README.md

 The amount of margin around the component.
 An object can
     be specified to distinguish horizontal margin, vertical margin, and margin on a particular side.
-Defaults to `none`.

 ```
 none